carojasp12/Customer_Churn/README.md

 * Usage Frequency: the number of times the customer has use the company's servies in the last month
 * Last Interaction: the number of days since the customer last had contact with any aspect of the company

+### The Model
+On this page, we leverage our trained model to provide predictions for supplied data using input fields created with plotly dash core components and dash bootstrap components.

 ### Dashboard
 <img width="500" alt="Screenshot 2024-06-02 at 6 52 31 PM" src="https://github.com/carojasp12/Customer_Churn/assets/152929248/0d39026c-128e-47fe-aedb-cc64a00ff052">